Date: 13 November 2015. Welding Shop

 hurricane season having a broken engine is more than a small worry.
 I was

 fortunate this year.
-That is not to say I didn't worry myself sick
+That is not to say I did not worry myself sick

 at times.
-Seaweed is my home and when she's not mobile, I am not
+Seaweed is my home and when she is not mobile, I am not

 Plus too, I love to go swimming.
-There's something about anchoring
+There

 in four feet of water and playing around in the water.
 Skipper gets